My Top 10 Halloween Favorites: Slashers

 I've never been a big fan of the subhorror category known as the slasher flick.

-there are a few that I do like.
+For those few that I do like.
 I could explain why I consider these certain titles to be more watchable than most, but I think there are a couple of enrtries whose descriptions boxes do that well enough.

 Updated Entries: